 Device Drivers are one of the main reasons why your computer is running at optimal performance today; they can also be one of the reasons why your computer is running slowly.
 When things are running well, computer users might want to view a list of the drivers that are operational.
-This can be a difficult process, which is why we are going to talk about how to view a list of all device drivers via the Command Prompt, by using the driverquery command.
+This can be a difficult process, which is why we are going to talk about how to view a list of all device drivers via the Command Prompt by using the driverquery command.

-Generate list of Drivers using driverquery command
+Generate a list of Drivers using driverquery command

-Using the driverquery command will show the module name of the driver, along with the display name, driver type, and link date.
+driverquery command will show the module name of the driver, along with the display name, driver type, and link date.
 However, that is not all, because it is possible to generate more information about these drivers just by using a different parameter.

-Type driverquery /v to generate the list similar to the one below:
+driverquery /v to generate the list similar to the one below:

 It shows a lot more, including information on whether or not a driver is running.
-We understand that this one should be more adequate for advanced for users, so we would recommend starting things off with
+We understand that this one should be more adequate for advanced users, so we would recommend starting things off with

-While using the Command Prompt removes the need of installing another app, some users might not feel right at home, so we suggest using an app called DriverView.
+While using the Command Prompt removes the need for installing another app, some users might not feel right at home, so we suggest using an app called DriverView.
 It does almost everything driverquery does and more.
 It is a powerful app, and as such, we recommend it to novices since it is more straightforward than using the Command Prompt.